 An independent consultant is an allied health practitioner who can provide an independent peer review of allied health practitioner treatment in the NSW workers compensation system.
-Referrals to a consultant will provide independent peer review of allied health practitioner (physical or psychological) treatment.
-An independent consultant for the review of treatment must be a registered:
+Referrals to a consultant will provide an independent

 - > Physiotherapist

 - Chiropractor

 - Osteopath

-Psychologist
+- > Psychologist

 They must also be a SIRA approved independent consultant.